UdipRai0909/Responsive-website-with-php-MySql/README.md

 1. Login/Register Form with RegEx

-   1. javascript and jQuery validation
+   1. Javascript and jQuery validation
-   1. php validation
+   1. PHP validation
-   1. Search contents in page with FindAndReplaceDom jquery Library
+   1. Search contents in page with FindAndReplaceDom jquery library
-   1. php Search functionality (will add later)
+   1. PHP search functionality (will add later)

 ## Database used: